pivotal/docs-platform-automation/docs/before-you-begin/git-repo-layout.md

 It can be used to track code changes made to files within a repository (or "repo").
 Changes can then be "pushed" to or "pulled" from remote copies of that repository.

-Github is a system that provides git remotes, essentially, an internet accessible backup to the git repositories on your computer.
+GitHub is a system that provides git remotes, essentially, an internet accessible backup to the git repositories on your computer.
 Using a remote will enable a pipeline to access and update the state and configuration files.

-!!! note "Github alternatives"
+!!! note "GitHub alternatives"
-    There are many alternatives to Github including Gitlabs, Google Cloud Source Repositories, etc.
+    There are many alternatives to GitHub including Gitlabs, Google Cloud Source Repositories, etc.
     Any remote Git client will work with Platform Automation and Concourse.
     Refer to the [Concourse Git resource][concourse-git-resource] documentation for details.